devopsjourney1/mykustomapp/README.md

 kubectl apply -k overlays/dev/ kubectl apply -k overlays/prod/
 ```
-Note: if you get field is immutable error, check your configuration and try deleting the resources.
+Note: if you get field is immutable error, check your configuration and try deleting the resources then applying again.

 ## Creating Namespaces if you dont have them already